Shaedar/TddTicTacToe/README.md

 TddTicTacToe
 ============

-TDD-exercise utilizing "TDD as if you meant it" and "Ping-pongin"
+TDD-exercise utilizing "TDD as if you meant it" and "Ping-pong"

 The rules: